SFP Framework for Sustainably Managed Aquaculture

 - Human rights are protected and abusive labor practices are eliminated from aquaculture supply chains.

-- Ensure traceability with verification from the farm through the supply chain.
+- Traceability is ensured with verification from the farm through the supply chain.

 - Producers are formally organized and adopt and enforce robust codes of good practice, with regular public and transparent enforcement and reporting.